 \section{Introduction and statement of the result}

 It was proved by E. Hopf \cite{H} that a Riemannian 2-torus without conjugate points is necessarily flat.
 To higher dimensions this result was generalized in \cite{BI}.
-The results of \cite{K,BP,B} show that this type of rigidity holds also for dynamical systems more general than the geodesic flow.
-Here we establish a Hopf type rigidity for a thermostat on a 2-torus.
+The results of \cite{B,BP,K} show that this type of rigidity holds also for dynamical systems more general than the geodesic flow.
+In this paper we establish a Hopf type rigidity for a thermostat on a 2-torus.